bitfighter/bitfighter/README.txt

  a) Linux

-   You will need the development headers of the above dependencies installed as well as the following software:
+   You will need the development headers of the above dependencies installed as well as the headers for the following:
+      * readline
+      * ncurses

+   You also need the following software to compile:
       * gcc / g++
       * make